Professor Jobs at University Of Cincinnati with Visa Sponsorship

 Does University Of Cincinnati sponsor H-1B visas for Professors?

 Yes.
-As a nonprofit research university, UC qualifies as a cap-exempt H-1B employer, meaning your petition is filed directly with USCIS without entering the annual lottery.
+As a nonprofit research university, UC qualifies as a cap-exempt H-1B visa employer, meaning your petition is filed directly with USCIS without entering the annual lottery.
 The university's Office of International Affairs manages the process.
 This is one of the more reliable paths for international faculty because the filing can happen year-round, not just during the April registration window.

 How do I apply for Professor jobs at University Of Cincinnati?